 Sourdough has many health benefits.
 The main reason sourdough has gained popularity is the probiotic benefit of long fermentation which helps in boosting digestion and gut health.
 Moreover, it adds to better nutrient absorption in addtion to promoting gut health.

 People with gluten sensitivity can easily digest sourdough bread.
-Because the anti-nutrients present in grains like phytic acid breaks down during the fermentation making it easily digestable.
+Because the anti-nutrients present in grains like phytic acid breaks down during the fermentation making it easily digestible.
 The fermentation helps to lower the gluten in the grains and its rich in probiotics too.

 These are some of the benefits of sourdough breads.
 Take a look at this site to know more about the health benefits of sourdough.